Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - I trimmed off a bit of the fat and you can too if you like.
 However, I wouldn’t trim all the fat off, as it melts when cooked and adds a ton of flavor to the dish.

 - Burnt ends are difficult to mess up as they have few steps and you don’t have to worry about an internal temperature.
-However, pork should never be less than 165°F internal temperature.
-A 3 hour cook time on the smoker is more than enough to properly cook burnt ends.
+However, pork should never be less than 145°F internal temperature.

 - Use whatever BBQ sauce you prefer.
 I love using Blue’s Hog brand or my own homemade BBQ sauce.